 • Your dog is protected by a secured container or cage that cannot fall or slide about and provides cushioning.

-Achieve Calm
+Everyone Calm

-Reducing Motion Sickness
+Reduce Motion Sickness

-If your dog gets queasy, feed a couple ginger snap cookies 20-minutes before embarking.
+If your pet gets queasy, feed a couple ginger snap cookies 20-minutes before embarking.
 If using pure ginger capsules, 100 mg per 25 lbs. of body weight 30 minutes before departure is advised but speak to your veterinarian for more tips.

 • Give your pet 4-6 hours after mealtime before hitting the road.